grantj-re3/Homemade_Clarinets_Flutes/README.md

 - Narrowing the pipe bore
 - Positioning the finger hole closer to the head (or mouthpiece or embouchure hole)
 - Increasing the size/diameter of the finger hole
+- Increasing the area of the embouchure hole
-- Increasing the temperature of the pipe (by playing longer or blowing into the pipe)
+- Increasing the temperature of the pipe (by playing longer or blowing into the pipe beforehand)

 Other factors include:
 - Pipe wall thickness
-- Embouchure hole position and size (& plug position?)
+- Plug position?
 - Position of other (open) finger holes